 The FSCS can protect your savings if your bank or building society goes bust.
-Here is how the scheme works, how to protect your savings and which banks are covered.
+Here is how the scheme works, how to protect your savings and a list of banks covered by FSCS.

-Yes, the Financial Services Compensation Scheme protects your savings and provides you with compensation if your savings provider is unable to pay out.
+Yes, the FSCS (Financial Services Compensation Scheme) protects your savings and provides you with compensation if your savings provider is unable to pay out.

 It covers up to £85,000 of any savings you hold in each official UK financial institution.
-If you have less than £85,000 anywhere, all of your savings will be returned to you in the event of a bank or building society collapse.
+There are a number of banking groups in the UK, but If you have less than £85,000 with any of them, all of your savings will be returned to you in the event of a bank or building society collapse.

 If you have more than £85,000 in a savings account or ISA, check where your money is held.
 Some of your funds may fall outside the jurisdiction of the scheme.

 Up to £1 million of your savings will also be protected for six months following rules announced in July 2015.
 This is known as a temporary high balance.

 This is to protect you after a house sale, inheritance or any other temporary high value deposit.

 You won't have to wait more than 24 hours to withdraw your savings if your bank goes bust.